-Toro lawn mowers are equipped with either a Briggs and Stratton or Tecumseh motor.
-Both engines come with a removable recoil starter operated by a pull cord.
+Toro lawn mowers engines come with a removable recoil starter operated by a pull cord.
 Starting the engine by pulling the handle out at a slight angle creates friction between the pull cord and the hole it comes out of.
 This eventually can cause the cord to become frayed and break.
-Because replacing a frayed cord is easier than digging out the remains of a broken one, check the cord regularly and replace it at the first signs of wear.
+Check your pull cord regularly and replace it at the first signs of wear.

-Dig out the remains of a broken cord from the pulley with a screwdriver.
-Pull the knot on the inside of the pulley out with a pair of needle-nosed pliers.
-Cut through the cord with a utility knife and discard the rest of the cord.
+Dig out the broken cord with a screwdriver.
+Pull the knot on the inside of the pulley out with a pair of needle-nosed pliers and then cut through the cord with a utility knife.
+Discard the rest of the cord.

-Wind the center boss in the direction that the pulley rotates during startup.
-Brace the pulley segments with a thumb while doing this.
-When the pulley won't turn any further, back it up until the hole in the pulley lines up with the pull cord ferrule.
+Wind the center piece in the direction the pulley rotates during startup.
+Brace the pulley segments with your thumb while doing this.
+When the pulley won't turn any further, back it up until the hole in the pulley lines up with the pull cord hole.
 Slip a screwdriver through the pulley to hold it in place.

 Remove dust and debris from inside the engine pulley with a few blasts of compressed air.
-Replace the recoil starter and insert the securing bolts.
-Tighten firmly with a socket wrench.
+Replace the recoil starter and insert and tighten the bolts.
 Start the mower to test the pull cord action to test your new pull cord.